Ghost Ship (2002 film): Scale modeling

 The idea of filming on a real ship was continually brought up, and a few ships were scouted for the possibility of being used as the Antonia Graza.
 "The temptation was always to shoot on the real thing," Beck says.
 "We actually visited a few [ships], but every time we thought, 'How are we ever going to get a dolly through this alley?
 Or down this hallway?'
 When you're shooting you often have to punch through a wall in order to get the shot you need, and on a steel ship that's impossible.
 We knew the real thing would be far too limiting."

-Instead of using an actual ship, Australian visual effects company Photon VFX, who prior had worked on the 2002 film Scooby-Doo, was hired as the principal contractor for all visual effects.
+Instead of using an actual ship, Australian visual effects company Photon VFX, who had earlier worked on the 2002 film Scooby-Doo, was hired as the principal contractor for all visual effects.
 This allowed Warner Bros. to take full advantage of the wide spectrum of services offered including CGI, animation, miniatures, live-action, prosthetics, pyrotechnics and aerial, underwater and motion control cinematography.

 The SS Andrea Doria served as the inspiration for the film's ship the Antonia Graza.
 Photon created a 35-foot 1/20th scale model of the ship, allowing the exterior shots to be a combination of CGI, miniature, and live-action footage.
-For certain exterior shots a miniature just wouldn't work, so instead a full-scale forecastle and bow were constructed.
+For certain exterior shots, when a miniature would not work, a full-scale forecastle and bow were constructed.
 "It was a full-scale replica, so it wouldn't have fit into a studio," Walker explains.
 "It also needed to have sky backgrounds surrounding it, so we built it on a hill to achieve the desired effect."

 Filming

 Principal photography for Ghost Ship began in January 2002 on location in Queensland, Australia.

 The majority of the film was shot on sets built on a sound stage at Village Roadshow Studios.
 The only ship used in Ghost Ship was the tugboat Arctic Warrior used by the main protagonists.
-While filming the exterior shots on the tugboat, a feeding frenzy occurred in the water bringing 800–1,000 sharks within 50 yards of the production and its stars.
+While filming the exterior shots on the tugboat, a feeding frenzy occurred in the water, bringing 800–1,000 sharks within 50 yards of the production and its stars.

 In February 2002, the 35-foot-long model of the Antonia Graza, made by Photon VFX, was taken out to Moreton Bay to film establishing shots of the ship adrift.
 In early February, construction of the bow and foredeck of the full-scale replica of the Antonia Graza was getting underway at Newstead, Queensland.
 Construction, which lasted roughly six weeks, drew many curious residents and tourists that were hoping to get a look at the nearly 100-foot-tall (30m) massive hull that dominated the surrounding area.

 The film was also shot in Halifax, Nova Scotia and Vancouver.